mpucheniubo/heart-disease-survival/README.md

 This is a small project to apply survival models to heart disease data.
 So far, only models from [XGBoost Survival Embeddings](https://loft-br.github.io/xgboost-survival-embeddings/index.html) (XGBSE) have been implemented, but it already provides valuable insights into the data.

-The aim of this project is also to show how to have a solid and reliable software development approach for a data science application which is more oriented TDD and MLOps.
+The aim of this project is also to show how to have a solid and reliable software development approach for a data science application which is more TDD and MLOps oriented.

 ## 📜 Context